When are the international breaks this season?

 The best features, fun and footballing quizzes, straight to your inbox every week.

-The quarter-finals and playoffs will be played in March 2025.
-June will see the finals, while those who don't make it will have World Cup qualifiers to look forward to.
+June will see the finals of the Nations League, while those who don't make it will have World Cup qualifiers to look forward to.

-At the time of writing, however, the World Cup qualification groups have not yet been decided.
+The World Cup qualification groups haven't been confirmed by UEFA yet, with 12 groups of either four or five teams set to determine who progresses to the main tournament in USA, Canada and Mexico in June 2026.
 With an expansion to 48 nations competing in the United States, Canada and Mexico in 2026 though, there will be a whopping 16 places on offer to European countries at the next tournament.

 Simple, eh?
 Either way, we should have plenty of international football to fill in those blank Premier League rounds over the next season.